-Legal and Regulatory Risks
+Payments Systems Legal and Regulatory Challenges

-The payments industry, and in particular interchange fees, is the subject of significant and intense global legal, regulatory and legislative focus, and the resulting decisions, regulations and legislation may have a material adverse impact on our overall business and results of operations.
+Global legal, regulatory and legislative focus on the payments industry may have a material adverse impact on our overall business and results of operations

 Interchange fees are generally the largest component of the costs that acquirers charge merchants in connection with the acceptance of payment cards.
 Although we do not earn revenues from interchange fees, they are a factor on which we compete with other payment providers and therefore an important determinant of the volume of transactions we see on our cards.
 We have historically set default interchange fees in the United States and certain other countries.
 In some jurisdictions, however, interchange fees and related practices are subject to regulatory activity and litigation that have limited our ability to establish default rates.
 Regulators and legislative bodies in a number of countries, as well as merchants, are seeking to reduce these fees through legislation, competition-related regulatory proceedings, central bank regulation and/or litigation.